 In a New York Times Op-Ed, 49ers safety Eric Reid said he also didn’t notice his teammate’s silent protest until that third preseason game against the Green Bay Packers, but once he realized what was going on he wanted to support Kaepernick and his message.

 On Sept.
-1, 2016, during the 49ers’ next preseason game, Kaepernick and Reid kneeled together during the singing of the national anthem.
+1, 2016, during the 49ers’ next preseason game, Kaepernick and Reid knelt together during the song.

 The pair, Reid said, had made the decision to switch to a kneeling position after speaking with former NFL player and retired Green Beret Nate Boyer.

 “We chose to kneel because it’s a respectful gesture.
 I remember thinking our posture was like a flag flown at half-mast to mark a tragedy,” Reid wrote in the Times Op-Ed.

 Following that first Aug.
 26, 2016, game when people took notice of Kaepernick sitting, the 49ers and the NFL issued statements, both of which acknowledged that players had a choice on whether to participate in standing for the national anthem.

 “Players are encouraged but not required to stand during the playing of the national anthem,” the NFL had said in a statement.

 But the backlash from the court of public opinion was swift.
 Even as more players joined in kneeling during the national anthem and others spoke out in support of his message, Kaepernick was crowned the least liked player in the league in a survey by E-Poll Marketing Research released in September 2016, ESPN reported.

 Reid had lamented in the Times that the protest touched off by Kaepernick was — and still is — misconstrued as disrespectful to the flag, military veterans and the country as a whole.

 “It has always been my understanding that the brave men and women who fought and died for our country did so to ensure that we could live in a fair and free society, which includes the right to speak out in protest,” he wrote.